GSA/digitalgov.gov/content/news/2024/04/2024-04-11-meet-your-digital-experience-council.md

 ---
+source: ""
-date: 2024-04-11
+date: 2024-04-09
 title: Meet your Digital Experience Council
 deck: Your partners in delivering a digital-first public experience
-summary: |
-  The Digital Experience Council plays a critical role in coordinating
-    governmentwide efforts and assisting agencies in delivering digital experiences that meet the public’s needs and expectations.
+summary: The Digital Experience Council plays a critical role in coordinating governmentwide efforts and assisting agencies in delivering digital experiences that meet the public’s needs and expectations.
 # Controls how this page appears across the site
-# Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1
+authors:
+  - jonathan-finch
 slug: meet-your-digital-experience-council
+topics:
+ - digital-service-delivery
+ - governance
+ - Product-and-project-management
 ---
 We’d like to introduce you to the [Digital Experience Council](https://digital.gov/resources/an-introduction-to-the-digital-experience-council/), a new subcommittee of the Federal Chief Information Officer’s Council that partners with agency practitioners to deliver a digital-first public experience.